Brussels Metro: Opening and extensions

 On 20 September 1976, the first metro line opened.
 One branch went from De Brouckère to Beaulieu (in Auderghem), and the other one linked De Brouckère with Tomberg (in Woluwe-Saint-Lambert).
-The same year, the North–South Axis (premetro) was opened between the North Station and Lemonnier.
+The same year, the North–South Axis (premetro) was opened between Gare du Nord/Noordstation (Brussels-North Station) and Lemonnier.
 In 1977, two new stations were built; Sainte-Catherine/Sint-Katelijne, which replaced De Brouckère as the last western stop in the City of Brussels, and Demey, which replaced Beaulieu as the last stop of the southern branch.

 The next extension was the opening of stations in Molenbeek-Saint-Jean (Beekkant, the new terminus, Etangs Noirs/Zwarte Vijvers and Comte de Flandre/Graaf van Vlaanderen).
 In 1982, line 1 was split into line 1A from Bockstael (in Laeken, a former municipality now merged with the City of Brussels) to Demey (Auderghem) and line 1B from Saint-Guidon/Sint-Guido (in Anderlecht) to Alma (at the Université catholique de Louvain (UCLouvain) campus in Woluwe-Saint-Lambert).
 Three years later, line 1A was extended to Heysel/Heizel (near the site of the 1958 World's Fair and the Heysel Stadium) at one end and to Herrmann-Debroux at the other.
 That year also saw the opening of Veeweyde/Veeweide on line 1B, and Louise/Louiza on the premetro line under the Small Ring (from Louise/Louiza to Rogier).

 This line was extended to Simonis the next year and opened as metro line 2 in 1988, from Simonis to Gare du Midi/Zuidstation (Brussels-South Station).
 Crainhem/Kraainem and Stockel/Stokkel also opened that year on line 1B.
 At the other end of this line, Bizet opened in 1992.
 It was then the turn of line 2 to reach Clemenceau in 1993.
-The premetro section known as the North–South Axis, sometimes referred to as line 3, was extended to Albert that year with five new premetro stations (South Station, Porte de Hal/Hallepoort, Parvis de Saint-Gilles/Sint-Gillis Voorplein, Horta and Albert).
+The premetro section known as the North–South Axis, sometimes referred to as line 3, was extended to Albert that year with five new premetro stations (Brussels-South, Porte de Hal/Hallepoort, Parvis de Saint-Gilles/Sint-Gillis Voorplein, Horta and Albert).

-In 1998, Roi Baudouin/King Boudewijn opened on line 1A.
+In 1998, Roi Baudouin/Koning Boudewijn opened on line 1A.
 Four stations opened in 2003 on line 1B; La Roue/Het Rad, CERIA/COOVI, Eddy Merckx, and Erasme/Erasmus.
 With the opening of Delacroix in September 2006, line 2 was extended beyond Clemenceau.
-A further extension to Gare de l'Ouest/Weststation in April 2009 closed the loop of line 2 and led to a major restructuring of metro service.
+A further extension to Gare de l'Ouest/Weststation (Brussels-West Station) in April 2009 closed the "loop" of line 2 and led to a major restructuring of metro service.

 The Brussels Metro system is complemented by an S-train network serving the broader metropolitan region and opened in late 2015.

-22 March 2016 bombings in Maelbeek
+2016 Brussels bombings

-On 22 March 2016, the Islamic State bombed Maalbeek/Maelbeek metro station in a terrorist attack that coincided with another bomb attack at Brussels Airport.
+On 22 March 2016, the Islamic State bombed Maelbeek/Maalbeek metro station in a terrorist attack that coincided with another bomb attack at Brussels Airport.
 The bombing at Maelbeek station killed twenty people.
 The incident prompted the temporary closure of the entire system, and a major reduction in service for several weeks.
-A fundamental review of security procedures on the metro is underway as of 2016.
+A fundamental review of security procedures on the metro was underway as of 2016.